renee1988/panda-learning-cs/README.md

 4. Check your changes on localhost:4000

+## Note
-*Note: please make sure the changes are not breaking the site before sending out PR.*
+- Please make sure the changes are not breaking the site before sending out PR.
+- `release` branch is deployed branch to production currently.
+Any code change made in `release` branch need a pull request and review from the code owner.